conceptho/adonis-state-machine/README.md

 const user = new User()

-user.changeTo(Deleted::ID) // This works
+user.changeTo(Deleted.ID) // This works
-user.changeTo(Active::ID) // This does not work
+user.changeTo(Active.ID) // This does not work

 ```